Efficient Exploration of Chemical Kinetics: Theory

 \subsection{The Nudged Elastic Band (NEB) Method}

-Minimum mode following methods are useful for reaction network generation with applications to kinetics, however, when the end-points of a reaction are known, i.e. for a given reactant and product, often would like to determine likely paths between them in configuration space.
+Minimum mode following methods prove useful for reaction network generation and general kinetic applications.
+However, when we distinguish specific reactant and product basins, the objective shifts.
+In such cases, we seek to determine the most probable paths connecting these fixed points in configuration space.
 A discrete approximation to a trajectory between the reactant and product can be formed through a ``chain of states''.
 Conceptually, this can be viewed as an extension of the dimer images, and the subsequent string is then connected through springs.

 The \gls{neb} method \cite{jonssonNudgedElasticBand1998} is a form of double ended saddle search tecnique, used to determine the \gls{mep} between a known reactant and product state \cite{henkelmanImprovedTangentEstimate2000}.
 The \gls{mep} on the free energy surface represents the path of highest statistical weight.
 The method works by creating a discrete representation of the path, known as a ``band,'' which is a series of system configurations (or ``images'') connected by springs.